hexbatch/apple-core/core-docs/step-7-sets/shell-sets.md

 Any set's defining token, the one that controls the set, can be inside a shell, or many shells, at the same time.
 See question below.

 Elements in a shell context can still be in regular sets, but when an element is put into a new set, its not in a shell context.
+Shells are not accessable to api set operations, or searches

 Shells can be created from shells.